 Whether the Cardone Law Firm is right for you is a personal decision that you must make for yourself; not much different than selecting the right doctor for your care.
 It’s all about your comfort level.
 So, you must ask yourself: Do I feel comfortable entrusting the handling of my case to the Cardone Law Firm?

-At the Cardone Law Firm we welcome a face to face meeting with either Cliff Cardone or Hannah Salter.
+At the Cardone Law Firm we welcome a face to face meeting with Cliff Cardone.
 If our “bedside manner” doesn’t meet your expectations or you do not feel a kinship with the way we answer all your questions and help resolve your fears, you haven’t lost anything, but time.
 You will, of course, gain information on how to navigate through all the changes and obstacles that may present themselves after suffering from life altering injuries.

 We promise you the Cardone Law Firm will never put more money in our pocket than you do from a settlement or judgment received in your case, even if we must reduce our attorneys’ fees.
 We do this because we believe your case is about you, and without you, we couldn’t keep our doors open or do the work that we are so passionate about.
 You should be receiving the most benefit at the end of the day and it’s our mission to keep it that way.
 Our reduced fee guarantee is our promise to you.

 Lastly, we really care about our community and our clients.
 That’s why we established the Cardone Cares Program, where we donate up to 5% of our attorneys’ fees to a local charity of your choice.
 You are involved in choosing your favorite charity and we donate the money from our fee earned in your case in your name.
 Through the Cardone Cares program, we are all are giving back to the community that has been so good to all of us.What Kind of Cases Have I Handled?